When Should I Worry About...

 If biopsy results indicate cancer, treatment varies based on how advanced the cancer is.

-"With any mouth cancer, full surgical removal is the primary mode of treatment," says Dr. Kain.
+"With any mouth cancer, full surgical removal is the primary mode of treatment," says Dr. Chen.
 "Depending on cancer staging, additional therapies, like radiation or chemotherapy, may be needed.
 Ideally we find the cancer early enough to avoid having to use these additional therapies, which is another reason we stress having suspicious lesions evaluated as soon as they're noticed."